-To generate file-level indexes for all supported volumes that are included in the backup snapshot, select this option.
-File-level indexing lets you restore individual files and directories from Full, Incremental, and Differential image-level backups of virtual machines.
-For more information on how file-level indexing affects backups, see Configuring default settings.
+When you perform an image-level backup, the plug-in automatically generates file-level indexes for all supported volumes that are included in the backup snapshot.
+File-level indexing allows you to restore individual files and directories from Full, Incremental, and Differential image-level backups of virtual machines.